-Computer animation degree programs are available at the bachelor's and master's degree levels.
+Degrees in computer animation provide students with a mix of technical and artistic training on industry-standard software and equipment to produce both two-dimensional and three-dimensional animations.
 Undergraduate students gain hands-on experience with animation software in computer lab sessions.
-Most bachelor's programs culminate in a portfolio, which is essential for many job applications and for admission to a master's program in animation.
-At the master's level, students can choose specializations, like 3-D animation.
+Most four-year bachelor's degree programs culminate in a portfolio, which is essential for many job applications and for admission to a two-year master's program in animation.
+At the master's level, students can choose specializations, like 2-D animation, 3-D animation, digital imaging.
 Completion of a final creative project or thesis is usually required.
-While both bachelor's and master's degrees may qualify graduates to pursue employment as animators, students who earn a Master of Fine Arts in Computer Animation might go on to teach at colleges or universities as well.

 Bachelor's Degree in Computer Animation

 Degrees in computer animation are available through Bachelor of Arts (B.A.), Bachelor of Science (B.S.) or Bachelor of Fine Arts (BFA) programs.
-Degrees in this field provide students with a mix of technical and artistic training on industry-standard software and equipment to produce both 2-dimensional and 3-dimensional animations.
 Students learn a variety of essential skills, including drawing, storyboarding and modeling.
 Programs usually also teach students post-production, collaboration and implementation techniques.
-Students typically work toward the completion of a portfolio of work, which most employers in the field request from job applicants.

 Applicants should expect to submit high school transcripts, standardized test scores and letters of recommendation to admissions committees.
 The strongest applicants will have aptitudes in computer science or art.